 Federal Assistance for the Fossil Fuel Industry

-Early estimates suggest that lobbying by the fossil fuel industry has paid off.
-While no funds were directed at the fossil fuel industry specifically, the industry will substantially benefit from Covid-19 financial assistance through eligibility for small business loans, tax breaks, and bond buybacks.
+Estimates suggest that lobbying by the fossil fuel industry paid off.
+While no funds were directed at the fossil fuel industry specifically, the industry benefited substantially from COVID-19 financial assistance through eligibility for small business loans, tax breaks, and bond buybacks.

-Analysis of disclosures in SEC filings shows that publicly-traded fossil fuel companies have received some of the largest loans from the Small Business Administration’s Payment Protection Program (PPP), such as Independence Contract Drilling, which received $10 million in stimulus money.
+Early analysis of disclosures in SEC filings showed that publicly-traded fossil fuel companies quickly received some of the largest loans from the Small Business Administration’s Payment Protection Program (PPP), such as Independence Contract Drilling, which received $10 million in stimulus money.
 Four publicly-traded companies in the coal industry, Hallador Energy, Ramaco Resources, Rhino Resource Partners, and American Resources, received a total of $31 million.

-Oil and gas companies have also uniquely benefitted from a tax change in the CARES Act that allows companies to carry back net operating losses and claim immediate tax refunds.
-The change was intended to provide short-term liquidity for small business during the pandemic, but it will be particularly advantageous for the fossil fuel industry due to the industry’s substantial existing losses and debt.
-According to a Bloomberg News review of recent SEC filings, 37 oil companies, service firms and contractors have claimed CARES Act tax benefits totaling more than $1.9 billion.
+Fossil fuel companies also uniquely benefitted from a tax change in the CARES Act that allows companies to carry back net operating losses and claim immediate tax refunds.
+The change was intended to provide short-term liquidity for small business during the pandemic, but was particularly advantageous for the fossil fuel industry due to the industry’s substantial existing losses and debt.
+In a report titled Bailed Out & Propped Up, BailoutWatch, Friends of the Earth, and Public Citizen found that oil, gas and mining companies received USD 5.5 billion in tax benefits.

-Fossil fuel companies whose bonds were considered too risky prior to the deadline will also benefit as the Federal Reserve purchases exchange-traded funds, in which investment firms pool together high-yield bonds.
-As fossil fuel companies struggled to raise cash on Wall Street prior to Covid-19, they had increasingly turned to corporate bonds.
-As the single largest issuer of junk bonds, the industry stands to benefit the most as the Federal Reserve buys shares in exchange-traded funds.
+Fossil fuel companies whose bonds were considered too risky prior to the deadline were eligible to benefit from Federal Reserve purchases of exchange-traded funds, in which investment firms pool together high-yield bonds.
+As fossil fuel companies struggled to raise cash on Wall Street prior to COVID-19, they had increasingly turned to corporate bonds.
+As the single largest issuer of junk bonds, the industry stood to benefit the most as the Federal Reserve buys shares in exchange-traded funds.

 High Risk of Fraud in Funding for Fossil Fuels

 In order to receive assistance, through a loan or buying corporate debt, the borrower or seller has to make certain representations and warranties to the federal government.
-To obtain funding through the Payment Protection Program, fossil fuel companies must make statements about their payroll costs, the number of employees they have, and the nature of their business.
-Companies who subsequently use the funding for unauthorized purposes may be subject to an audit or criminal prosecution.
+To obtain funding through the Payment Protection Program, fossil fuel companies were required to make statements about their payroll costs, the number of employees they have, and the nature of their business.
+Companies who subsequently used the funding for unauthorized purposes may be subject to an audit or criminal prosecution.

-To obtain funding from the Treasury Stabilization Fund for critical business, oil and gas companies must state that credit is not reasonably available to them and that the investment is prudent.
+To obtain funding from the Treasury Stabilization Fund for critical business, oil and gas companies were required to state that credit was not reasonably available to them and that the investment was prudent.
 The eligibility for Federal Reserve programs is dependent on a variety of financial criteria and companies must present accurate financial statements.
 To be eligible for some types of relief, companies must also certify that they have not already received funding from other programs.

 However, with such a large amount of money being distributed quickly, the potential for false statements about eligibility is high.
-A great reliance on self-reporting on environmental compliance could also create provide greater opportunities to make false statements about pollution or other environmental impacts.
+A great reliance on self-reporting on environmental compliance also provided greater opportunities to make false statements about pollution or other environmental impacts.

 During a crisis, financial crimes often proliferate, and the availability of significant federal funding can further increase fraud.
 After the financial crisis in 2008, Congress created the Troubled Asset Relief Program and quickly disbursed funds to stabilize the economy.
 In the years following, investigations by the Special Inspector General for the program, SIGTARP, identified a substantial amount of fraud from companies who failed to adequately maintain records.
 Since 2008, these investigations ultimately led to more than 400 criminal charges, 300 prison sentences, and the recovery of $11 billion.

-If the federal relief related to coronavirus follows a similar trajectory, a substantial risk of fraud should be suspected, and the fossil fuel industry presents a particular risk.
-In contrast with industries whose financial challenges began with the pandemic, the fossil fuel industry has the added motivation of proving that a business model dependent on burning carbon is still viable in an era when governments and investors around the world are prioritizing carbon reduction.
+The fossil fuel industry presents a particular risk.
+In contrast with industries whose financial challenges began with the pandemic, the fossil fuel industry had the added motivation of proving that a business model dependent on burning carbon is still viable in an era when governments and investors around the world are prioritizing carbon reduction.
 Fossil fuel companies are facing the added pressure of paying off massive, accumulated debt.
-Given the billions of dollars that many oil, gas and coal companies lost before and during COVID-19 – and the potential for gaining billions of dollars in federal relief – these companies may be particularly motivated to misrepresent their eligibility.
+Given the billions of dollars that many oil, gas and coal companies lost before and during COVID-19 – and the potential for gaining billions of dollars in federal relief – companies in these industries may have been particularly motivated to misrepresent their eligibility.

 A significant portion of employees in the fossil fuel sector also say that they can rationalize fraud when there is financial pressure, according to a recent EY survey of employees in the oil, gas, and mining industry.
 In the survey, 43% of employees said that they would engage in fraud to meet financial targets, and 35% would engage in fraud to help a business survive a downturn.

-Early indicators from fossil fuel companies who have received funds suggest that misrepresentations of eligibility may already be an issue.
+Early indicators in April 2020 from fossil fuel companies who received funds suggested that there was a significant risk of misrepresentations of eligibility.
 After Treasury Secretary Steven Mnuchin said that companies who receive PPP loans could face audits or criminal liability if they misstate their needs, three oil and gas companies, DMC Global, Natural Gas Services Group, and Graham Engineering, quickly returned their loans and another, Energy Services of American Corp, gave part of the money back.

 For years, the fossil fuel industry has operated as if in a bubble, financing exploration and development on the premise of unlimited growth and a future rise in prices.
 Research has highlighted a strong correlation between bubbles and epidemics of fraud, which are typically revealed after the bubble bursts.
 As the pandemic rapidly deflates the industry’s optimistic assumptions, fraud that has inflated the bubble may be easier to detect and, as the industry rushes to use relief funding to pay off long-standing debt, the risk of companies misrepresenting their eligibility will likely increase as well.